VEGAnonymous/Dubstep-Dishwasher/docs/api-reference/Utilities.md

 # Utilities

-This document describes the functionality and parameter structure of all utility functions and classes implemented in `Utilities.h`.
+This document describes the functionality and parameter structure of all utility functions and classes.
 These provide fundamental DSP building blocks prolific in this codebase.

 ---